TUM-IDP-WS-20/simple-recommender/README.md

    git lfs install
    git lfs pull
    ```
+3. ### Database Configuration
+   Make sure that you have installed `postgresql`.

+      - docker-compose run localDb bash
+      - export APP_SETTINGS="config.DevelopmentConfig"
+      - export DATABASE_URL="postgresql://localhost:5432/rec_database"
+      - python3 manage.py db init
+      - python3 manage.py db migrate
+      - python3 manage.py db upgrade
 3. ### Run application
    ```shell
    flask run
    ```

 4. ### Keep dependecies clear
-   All dependecies will be saved in `requirements.txt`.
+   All dependencies will be saved in `requirements.txt`.
 If a new library is needed for a notebook, please update dependecies on `requirements.txt` accordingly.
 You can follow the steps below to update it quickly:

    - Be sure to activate the environment as shown in **1.ii.**
    - Install the packages that you need like `pip3 install <package name>`